An Easy Way to Choose Attractive Color Combinations

 A quick way to do this is:

-1. Start the Windows calculator.
+1. Start the Microsoft Windows calculator.

 2. Make sure that it's in "Scientific" mode (on View menu).